patternfly/training-scenarios/react-components/table-intro/step9.md

 Add functionality for paginating the table's dataset.
-The functionality includes adding a new state property to track the dynamic rows and adding a few more handler functions to facilitate keeping the table and pagination in sync.

 1) <strong>Create a new state property to keep track of dynamic rows.</strong>